ConsumerDataRight/mock-register/Help/container/HELP.md

 [<img src="./images/ssms-login-error.png" height='300' width='400' alt="SSMS Login Error"/>](./images/ssms-login-error.png)

 <p>
-	(NB: if the above error occurs whilst trying to connect to the MS SQL container, the SQL Server Service MUST BE STOPPED, you can do this from SQL Server Manager)
+	(Please note - if the above error occurs whilst trying to connect to the MS SQL container, the SQL Server Service MUST BE STOPPED, you can do this from SQL Server Manager)
 </p>

 <p>5.
 The running solution</p>